 Spring/Summer

-Due to increased interest of ERM topics at the community bank level, we are reinstating the session for banks below $20B.
+Due to increased interest of ERM topics at the community bank level, we have brought back the session for banks below $20B.

 The ERM Roundtable will cover broad risk governance practices, including risk culture, organization, roles and responsibilities, policies, and risk technology.
 Participants will share information about their programs and exchange ideas in a roundtable environment, to broaden their knowledge and acquire a firm understanding of the issues.